Contact: Dylan Kneale

 Recommendations drawn from experimental evidence are not always useful for decision-makers who need to understand the implications of their decisions in real-world conditions.
 Awareness is therefore growing of the potential of evidence-based decision-making of real-world data.

-These data are of interest here as they can:
+This data is of interest here as it can:

 Previous reviews in this area have identified a large number of sources, but have also emphasised that the diversity of sources has brought with it a plurality of approaches to data collection with respect to breadth, representativeness, and quality, among other issues.